 Nollywood is the Nigerian movie industry that chunks out more than 200 movies every month (averaging more than 6 movies every day).
-The industry has been ranked 3rd across the globe only after the United States Hollywood and Indian Bollywood.
-In the midst of all these movie releases, there are a few Nigerian movies that have left foot prints in the sands of time.
-Some of these hard to forget movies are reminiscent of how and when Nollywood started.
-They have remained well recognized through the ages and are have formed the pivot of the largest movie industry in Africa.
-Below are the 10 best Nigerian movies of all times:
+The industry has been ranked 3rd across the globe only after the United States Hollywood and India’s Bollywood.
+In the midst of all these movie releases, there are a few Nigerian movies that have left footprints in the sands of time.
+Fast going are the days when Nollywood movies had bad writing as well as bad cinematography.
+Now, Nigerian movies have drastically improved to the point that they can adequately compete and be put on par with the bigger guns like Hollywood and Bollywood.

-9. Blood Money (a 1997 Nigerian movie) Chico Ejiro movie that starred the likes of Zack Orji, Kanayo O. Kanayo, Francis Agu and Sam Dede.
+9. Blood Money; (a 1997 Nigerian movie) Chico Ejiro movie that starred the likes of Zack Orji, Kanayo O. Kanayo, Francis Agu and Sam Dede.
 Directed and Written by Chico Ejiro.
-In the movie, a man lost his Bank job, and was drawn into the world of rituals where the only way for him was by taking the life of an another.
+In the movie, a man lost his Bank job and was drawn into the world of rituals where the only way for him was by taking the life of an another.

-8. Glamour Girls (a 1994 Nigerian movie) produced by Kenneth Nnebue featuring Liz Benson, Eucharia Anunobi and Dolly Unachukwu.
+8. Glamour Girls; (a 1994 Nigerian movie) produced by Kenneth Nnebue featuring Liz Benson, Eucharia Anunobi and Dolly Unachukwu.

-7. Scores to Settle (a 1998 Nollywood movie) Produced by Sunny Collins and directed by Chico Ejiro.
+7. Scores to Settle; (a 1998 Nollywood movie) Produced by Sunny Collins and directed by Chico Ejiro.
 Along with Rich Azu, Liz Benson, Teco Benson, Omotola Jalade Ekeinde and Patrick Doyle featured in this film.
 In the movie, Sade, rejected by her in-laws, hits the streets with her two sons after the death of her husband.
 This was the beginning of a long journey marred by insecurity, death and poverty.

-6. Igodo: A movie directed by Andy Amenechi, starring Pete Edochie, Norbert Young, Sam Dede, Charles Okafor,Obi Madubogwu, Chidi Mokeme, Prince James Uche, Ignis Ekwe, Joe Layode and produced by Ojiofor Ezeanyaeche
+6. Igodo; A movie directed by Andy Amenechi, starring Pete Edochie, Norbert Young, Sam Dede, Charles Okafor,Obi Madubogwu, Chidi Mokeme, Prince James Uche, Ignis Ekwe, Joe Layode and produced by Ojiofor Ezeanyaeche.

-5. Aki na Ukwa (a 2003 nollywood movie) directed by Amayo Uzo Phillips starring Osita Iheme, Chinedu Ikedieze, Amaechi Muonagor and Oby Kechere.
+5. Aki na Ukwa; (a 2003 nollywood movie) directed by Amayo Uzo Phillips starring Osita Iheme, Chinedu Ikedieze, Amaechi Muonagor and Oby Kechere.

-3. Nneka The Pretty Serpent: Years after its release in 1992, “Nneka the Pretty Serpent” remains a reference point for Nollywood in the past.
+3. Nneka The Pretty Serpent; Years after its release in 1992, Nneka the Pretty Serpent remains a reference point for Nollywood in the past.
 The home video helped launch the careers of the likes of Ndidi Obi, Eucharia Anunobi, Ngozi Ezeonu and Rita Nzelu amongst many others.
 Released during the VHS era, the emergence of this movie saw a shift from foreign movies to Home Videos.
 Directed by Zeb Ejiro and produced by Okechukwu Ogunjiofor.
-Ngozi Ezeonu, Rita Nzelu and others.

 1. Living in Bondage